 When it comes to long term stays, or relocating to Spain after Brexit, matters could become more complex.
 We will be keeping a close eye on the effect of the negotiations in this area in order to advise our clients.
 Stay tuned to our website for updates in the future by joining our mailing list below.

 So, is there life in Spain after Brexit?

 If you have made the decision that owning a home in Spain is for you, the looming spectre of Brexit need not be met with trepidation.
 The truth is that while there will be changes in the future, many of the fundamental aspects of buying and owning property in Spain will not change after Brexit.

-If you are thinking about buying property in Spain and you are concerned about how Brexit will affect you, please contact us for a free initial consultation.
+If you are thinking about buying property in Spain and you are concerned about how Brexit will affect you, please be in contact with us.
 You can contact us by email at email@example.com, by telephone on 020 3478 1420 or by completing our contact form.